mmalczak/recrutation/README.md

     feed_forward - feed_forward input

-The client will send configuration of the process to the server.
-The process is configured with the use of the Rest API.
+The client sends configuration of the process to the server.
+The process is configured with the use of Rest API.
 The Swagger documentation of the API in .json format is automatically generated every time the server.py script is run.
 The documentation is available in the same folder as the script.

-The same matrices that are used to configure the process in the server (A, B and C) are used to design observer (L) and controller (K) matrices of the dead-beat controller.
+## Command line interface

 The client module exposes command-line interface.
 The following commands are
 available: